atomone-hub/genesis/README.md

 20% as royalty to be paid to ATOM1 stakers, with the COMMUNITY_TAX taking its portion.

+### Staking

+XXX how does this work now

 ### Photon w/ AutoStaking

+Anyone could create an ICS consumer chain that effectively does auto-staking, for as long as interchain-accounts staking is enabled without limitation.
+This is a kind of riskless staking, since the bet is spread evenly across everyone;
+but everyone who holds autostaked atoms would pay taxes.

+atomone hub will provide taxless autostaking.
+XXX caveats

+auto-staking doesn't solve the "inflation problem", but it does give a way for people who don't care about staking decisions to make reasonable staking decisions--they could do so manually this way anyways.

 ## AtomOne Governance